akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 # Create a new product export profile

 To create a product export:
-1. Go to Exports
+1. Go to `Exports`
 1. Click on the `Create export profile` button
 1. Indicate a unique export code, an export label and select the job: csv_product_export or xlsx_product_export (all fields are required)
 ![image](../img/dummy.png)
 1. Save your new export profile

-The PIM opens the export profile in Edition mode so you can customise it and select the information you want to export.
+The PIM opens the export profile in edition mode so you can customise it and select the information you want to export.
 You can start customising your own export profile to only export the data you need.

 # Edit a product export profile

 From an existing product export profile:
-1. Go to Exports
+1. Go to `Exports`
 1. Click on the product export profile line to edit
 1. Click on the `Edit` button located on the top right corner of the screen
 1. Once the export profile is displayed, click on the `Content` tab to edit the exported product information

-From a newly created product export profile:

-Click on the `Content` tab.
+From a newly created product export profile, click on the `Content` tab.

-To edit the product information:

-You land on a page divided in two sections:
+Then, you will land on a page divided in two sections:

 ![image](../img/dummy.png)

-Structure Filters: this part allows you to define the structure of the exported file, namely its columns: you will have to specify a channel and one or more locales to export (required fields).
+`Structure Filters`: this part allows you to define the structure of the exported file, namely its columns: you will have to specify a channel and one or more locales to export (required fields).
 The last field `Attributes` will allow you to select the attributes to be used as file columns.

-Data Filters: this part allows you to filter your data on several product and system information such as the family, category, status, completeness or even insert a list of SKUs, you can also add new attributes to use them to filter your data.
+`Data Filters`: this part allows you to filter your data on several product and system information such as the family, category, status, completeness or even insert a list of identifiers, you can also add new attributes to use them to filter your data.

 ## Use the structure filters